rajiprinze/CardBoard-Alien/README.md

 CardBoard-Alien
 ===============

-This is a new start up App project that is happening
+This is a new start up App project that is happening;

 Steps :